dkandalov/dkandalov.github.io/micro-blog.md

 === Reply from [Jordan Stewart](https://twitter.com/damaged) ===

 Most important thing first.
-Probably not quite right, I like to _think_ of it as similar to writing’s "inverted pyramid" —
+Probably not quite right, I like to _think_ of it as similar to writing's "inverted pyramid" —
 <https://en.m.wikipedia.org/wiki/Inverted_pyramid_(journalism)>

 === The hill I'm happy to join [Chris Oldwood](https://twitter.com/chrisoldwood) on ===